 As for the conference as a whole, Skow emphasizes the importance of attending.
 “The thing that really opened my eyes is all of the solutions that lie within the conference.
 It’s really your one-stop shop for everything from insurance to sheltering software to shelter medicine protocols to building your board to getting in touch with grants.”
 He continued, “Anybody who’s plugged into the chain of command involving animal sheltering or rescuing needs to go to Expo to understand what options there are out there.
 Why reinvent the wheel when there’s organizations specifically formulated to help your genre of work and our particular niche community?”

 While Skow says he always loves the cross-section of people, a lot has changed conference-wise… for the better.
-The overarching theme at the 2019 conference was Breaking Bias, and Skow believes there was a togetherness that he’s never felt before.
+The overarching theme at the 2019 conference was challenging common biases, and Skow believes there was a togetherness that he’s never felt before.
 Which isn’t a surprise, since the two themes go hand-in-hand.

 “The first couple years of going to Expo, I genuinely felt tension, whether it was inter-group or inter-area tension.
 I feel like now more than ever, people are getting along as opposed to being in competition.”

 Skow elaborated with his own experience, “If you’re from L.A. and you’re doing your rescue, we’re seen as competing, so we didn’t want share our secrets.
 And this year it just felt much more like love.
 I just really enjoyed the togetherness.”